-Who to invite: IPS specialists and IPS peer specialists (if applicable) Length: 75 minutes Material to share with participants one week in advance: Module 3 (reading material) Materials to be copied: Vignette: Janice's Job End (follows this training outline) Equipment/supplies needed: Flip chart and marker Training Outline: I. Discussion: How did each of us choose our careers?
-How different options that were available to us?
-What else w make good choices?
+Who to invite: IPS specialist IPS specialists and IPS peer specialists (if applicable) Length: 75 minutes Material to share with participants one week in advance: Module 3 (reading material) Materials to be copied: Vignette: Jan ice's Job End (follows this training outline) Equipment/supplies needed: Flip chart and marker Training Outline: I. Discussion: How did each of us choose our careers?
+How did we know about different options that were available to us?
+What else would have helped us make good choices?
 10 minutes.
-II.
 Group divides into pairs.
-They each talk about two jobs to and what they learned about themselves as workers as a jobs.
-Large group gathers and facilitator asks if anyone what they learned from a job experience.
-20 minutes. a result of those III.
-Discussion: Has anyone on the team ever set up/attende interview for an IPS participant?
-Has anyone ever visited advisor to learn more about a job type?
-What did you do learned?
-10 minutes. with an academic IV.
+They each talk about two jobs that they have had and what they learned about themselves as workers as a result of those jobs.
+Large group gathers and facilitator asks if anyone would like to share what they learned from a job experience.
+20 minutes.
+III.
+Discussion: Has anyone on the team ever set up/attended an informational interview for an IPS participant?
+Has anyone ever visited with an academic advisor to learn more about a job type?
+What did you do?
+What was learned?
+10 minutes.
 Vignette: Janice's Job End.
 15 minutes.
-(Possible answer reliable, accurate, and she interacts well with others.
-She with jobs that become routine.
-2) Janice may like a certibilling and coding, or she may enjoy working as a medical manages records.
-Another possibility is a medical lab tec specialist should also learn why she did not like patient on nursing assistant-it is possible that she would like medisince she enjoyed working with customers in the departs specialist can also talk to state Vocational Rehabilitation offer to set up appointments with community college ad ideas.) e becomes bored ificate in medical al clerk who chnician.
-Her IPS care as a certified cal reception jobs ment store.
-The IPS counselors and
+Possible answers: 1) Janice is reliable, accurate, and she interacts well with others.
+She becomes bored with jobs that become routine.
+2) Janice may like a certificate in medical billing and coding, or she may enjoy working as a medical clerk who manages records.
+Another possibility is a medical lab technician.
+Her IPS specialist should also learn why she did not like patient care as a certified nursing assistant-it is possible that she would like medical reception jobs since she enjoyed working with customers in the department store?
+The IPS specialist can also talk to state Vocational Rehabilitation counselors and offer to set up appointments with community college advisors for more ideas.

 V. Review the team caseload with the group and help them identify who may benefit from learning about different jobs.
 Make a plan with the IPS specialist(s) to propose to the clients.
 OR help the team select one or two occupations that they would like to know more about and make plans for the team to learn about those fields together.
 Ask the team to set a goal for when they will accomplish their plan.
 Write action steps and dates on flip chart.
-15 minutes.
+15 minutes. -- ---- --